Soheab/alexflipnote.py/README.md

 ## What is return_bytes?
- You can set this to True (Defaults to False) to let the api return an io.BytesIO object, which can be passed it to discord.File().
+ You can set this to True (Defaults to False) to let the api return an io.BytesIO object, which can be passed to discord.File() with a filename.

  **Here is an example of return_bytes in a discord.py bot:**
  ```py